kaidadnd/Edgenuity-Hack/README.md

 # 🔍 How it Works
 Revolt wiill fully automate edgenuity

-- 💡 Features
-- 🎯 100% Accuracy
-- 🔒 Works on all types of edgenuity course work!
+Features:

+🌟 Interactive UI

+✨ Auto-complete Assignments

+✨ Auto-complete Quizzes/Tests

+✨ Auto Advance for Fast progress

+✨ Duplicate Tabs

+✨ Frame Unlocker

+✨ Brainly Lockpick

+✨ Brainly Quick Ask for additional support

+Fully Automated 🔒

-- 🌐 Broad Compatibility: Works on all types of assignments.
+Works on all types of Edgenuity coursework!
 # ⚠️ Disclaimer
 Please be aware that using scripts to automatically answer assignments may constitute academic dishonesty.
 We strongly advise against using this tool in situations where it violates educational integrity or institutional policies.
 This script is provided for educational and demonstration purposes only, and we do not endorse its use for unethical practices.